aksharc2/parallelRandomCPGC/README.md

 ## Procedure to run the scripts
 Instructions to run the script on a graph and obtain compression.

-**1. Prerequisite packages and libraries required
+1. **Prerequisite packages and libraries required
-  **- for c program
+ - for c program
    - gcc version 9.x and above (the program is tested with gcc versions 11.4,  13.2)
    - OpenMPI version 4.0

 ## References